Available 24X7 Call For Free Consultation (281) 587-1111

 With our contingency fee system, we’re fully committed to your case.
 Our firm covers all the costs to investigate and pursue your claim, so you won’t need to pay for anything out-of-pocket.
 Our goal is to give you the best legal support without adding financial stress during this tough time.

 You can be confident that we only get paid if we win.
 If we successfully secure a settlement or win in court, we’ll take a percentage of the money as our fee.
 Any expenses we covered during the legal process will also be reimbursed from the settlement.
-This fee arrangement ensures that we’re motivated to get the best outcome for you because our success depends on yours.
+This fee arrangement ensures that we’re motivated to achieve the best outcome for you, as our success depends on yours.

 If we don’t win, you owe us nothing.
 We’re dedicated to providing top-notch legal representation without any financial risk to you.
 We’re committed to fighting for justice and holding those responsible accountable without adding to your financial burden.

 When you choose us for your wrongful death claim, you can trust in our transparent approach to costs.
-We focus on your best interests and work hard to get the best possible result.
+We focus on your best interests and work diligently to achieve the best possible outcome.
 You won’t have to pay any fees unless we win money for you.
 Let us take care of the legal details while you focus on healing and moving forward.

 How can I start the process of claiming compensation for a wrongful death?

 Contact Baumgartner Law Firm today at (281) 587-1111.
-Families have trusted our law firm after losing a loved one for over three decades.
+Families have trusted our law firm in Houston for decades after losing a loved one.
 We will guide you through the necessary steps and assist in filing your claim.

 Do I need an attorney to file a wrongful death lawsuit?